House of Ash and Bone Cover Concept

 He paused and cleared his throat.

-“As a doctor, I usually love my work, but not today, not now.
-This is never easy…,” he says clearing his throat.
-“She will not regain consciousness before… before her passing.”
+“As a doctor, I usually love my work, but not this part, not today.
+This is never easy…,” he says, clearing his throat.
+“She will not regain consciousness before… before her passing.
+The brain swelling is just too much, and we just can’t get it under control.
+Her system is failing quickly.”

 I am empty.
 I am nothing.

-As I walk in the room, a nurse removes the thin hospital blankets and another checks mom’s vitals on the machines.
+As I walk into the room, a nurse removes the thin hospital blankets and another checks Mom’s vitals on the machines.

 “Mom?”
 I call to her.

 My mother is lying in a hospital bed, her open eyes set deep into her face.
-Black rings under her eyes age her, far past her true age.
-Hair so thin her head looks smoother, more round than hairy.
-Her skin is pale green and paper thin.
-Veins have mapped out her face, her arms, her legs, old dark inked highways.
-Her mouth the lightest pink, lips cracked, delicate, a brittle parchment.
-We thought the chemotherapy was working, but all it did was wreck her body.
+Dark rings under her eyes age her far past her true age.
+The hair on her head is thinning.
+Her skin is pale and looks paper thin, a network of blue veins protrudes from her arms and legs.
+Her mouth, the lightest pink.

 “Mom?”